oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 In Haskell, on the other hand, we can't do the same: functions on the value-level `Peano`{.haskell} have no relationship with functions on the type-level `Peano`{.haskell}.
 There's no way to automatically link or promote one to the other.

 This is where singletons come in [@eisenberg_dependently_2012].
-A singleton is a value-level representation of some type, where there is only *one* value for a given type (hence the name).
-Usually, the singleton will be parameterized by the type-level value, and its constructors will mimic the type-level datatype.
+A singleton is a datatype which mirrors a type-level value exactly, except that it has a type parameter which matches the equivalent value on the type-level.
 In this way, we can write functions on the value-level which are linked to the type-level.
 Here's a potential singleton for `Peano`{.haskell}:

 ```{.haskell}
 data Natty n where